WillemJou/sky-carousel/README.md

 # Wiwi bank components

-A very cool project components for inspire people
+A very cool components for inspire people

 ## The meaning of it ? 🧐